alokkumar119/mediawiki/README.md

 # mediawiki
+## Very first step will be craete a Azure AD App registration
+## All the credetial will applied via enviroment variable in IDE such as
+ - $env:ARM_CLIENT_ID
+ - $env:ARM_CLIENT_SECRET
+ - $env:ARM_TENANT_ID
+ - $env:ARM_SUBSCRIP TION_ID

-There are two section in it first section is for basic infra which will have code for
+## There are two section in it first section is for basic infra which will have code for
  - Resource Group
  - Virtual Network
  - Azure Keyvault
  - Azure container registry
  - Azure Kubernetes Cluster

-Second Section is for
+## Second Section is for
  - CI/CD for Docker Application with Databases